Baháʼí Faith in Kiribati: Incidents related to the first native Baháʼí

 When Koru became the first Baháʼí Shoghi Effendi urged him in a letter of welcome to be "very discreet in spreading this Message", explaining that the Baháʼís did not wish to become a "source of discord, or arouse opposition".
 However several issues came to the fore to animate hostility from the local Catholics.
 First, Roy was an amateur magician.
 Roy was a confident figure who held a show along with a piano the first night they arrived.
 Records show that within weeks he attracted Sunday audiences perhaps dropping attendance at Sunday services.
 In the judgement of researcher Graham Hassall, Roy was most likely unaware of the fact that sorcery and magic were practiced widely in Gilbertese culture, and were being actively suppressed by the Catholics ministers and now here was a new presence in the community giving shows including magic tricks.
 Indeed, there are reports the Catholic minister's actions against the Baháʼís helped spread knowledge of them.
 Then there was the attempt of the Fernies to set up an English language school - and the fund-raising activities they organised in Tuarabu conflicted with the Tuarabu Catholics attempt to raise funds for their own purposes and embarrassingly unable to match donations with another nearby Catholic community.
 Indeed, a quarter ton of text books were sent from the Baháʼís of Panama to support the imminent school which was to be open to all natives irrespective of their religion.
 Lastly the conversion of a seminarian and missionary teacher away from Catholicism - these are all issues mostly likely to lead to antagonism from the Catholics.
 Indeed, the Catholic mission worked to have the Fernies deported, and on several occasions used its journal to "warn" its members against examining this new religion.
-Central to their initial complaint to authorities, however, was the fact that missionary activity required 100 or 200 individuals to sanction a group of religionists to allow for missionary work.
+Central to their initial complaint to authorities, however, was that missionary activity required 100 or 200 individuals to sanction a group of religionists to allow for missionary work.
 However over two hundred Abaiang residents registered their wish to become Baháʼís after showing up at the home of the Fernies at 3am, and some 90 people came the next day to see Koru whom Catholic opposition had forced into banishment to his home island of Tabiteuea later in June.
 His pregnant wife who went into labour had to be left behind in a hospital and she died a short time later.
 On 24 September 1955 the government gave legal recognition to the first Baháʼí institution in the islands, the village of Tuarabu's Baháʼí Local Spiritual Assembly on the island of Abaiang.
 Regardless, Roy Fernie was deported in November 1955 with the support of local land owners.
 Through correspondence Koru and Elena Marsella were working on translations of a collection of the Baháʼí prayers, Hidden Words, and excerpts from the writings of ʻAbdu'l-Bahá until later in 1956 when Marsella left.
 Before she left the Education Department had approved Elena and two native Baháʼís as teachers in the new school.
 The new Baháʼí community which had formed essentially in one year continued to function and for a time Shoghi Effendi requested no further pioneers go to the Gilbert Islands.
 Koru did not meet Baháʼís again until four years later, but he remained steadfast in his beliefs.
 By the time Baháʼís were eventually able to come to visit him, nine more people were active members of the religion on his island, (apparently nearly fifty had been drawn to the religion there.)
 One of them was a Protestant minister then under disciplinary sanction by his church.